junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Something dark, I suppose.
 I don't really know."
 Cas says thoughtfully.
 Not offering more.

 "He said it's not him, he didn't do anything."
 Dean doesn't know why he said that.
 It's not like he's trusting Devil's words over Cas's.

 "And you believed that?"
-Cas narrowed his eyes.
+Cas narrows his eyes.

 Dean shrugs.